rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#15-Aug-2020.md

 [halo2]: https://github.com/zcash/halo2
 [PLONK]: https://eprint.iacr.org/2019/953

+Two projects built on Rust blockchains launched this month:
+[Serum][serumlaunch],
+a decentralized exchange built on Solana;
+and [Flux][flaunch],
-More Rust blockchain projects launched this week, including [Secret Network][smain], a blockchain that performs computations in secure enclaves, [Serum][serumlaunch], a decentralized exchange built on Solana, and [Flux][flaunch], a prediction market built on NEAR.
+a prediction market built on NEAR.
+Next month [Secret Network launches their mainnet][smain].

 [smain]: https://blog.scrt.network/secret-contracts-mainnet/
 [serumlaunch]: https://projectserum.com/blog/serum-launch
 [flaunch]: https://medium.com/@fluxmarket/flux-is-live-on-mainnet-741cf2dbe126

-Finally, this month [Mozilla laid off all but one of its full-time Rust employees][mozlay].
+Finally, [Mozilla laid off all but one of its full-time Rust employees][mozlay].
 There are a few other people left at Mozilla who actively contribute to Rust as part of their role in Firefox, but this mostly ends Mozilla's committment to Rust's development.